ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

        enabled: false
 ```

-Manually create a secret in Kibana:
+Manually create a secret in Kibana (Note that in v8 of ELK helm charts the credentials elastic/password are generated in the credentials secret as part of the deployment):

 ```bash
 kubectl create secret generic axway-elk-apim4elastic-kibana-secret --from-literal=KIBANA_SYSTEM_USERNAME=<username> --from-literal=KIBANA_SYSTEM_PASSWORD=<password> -n apim-elk